SvetozarP/CPlusPlusSoftUni/README.md

 ## 📈 Future Plans

 This repository will continue to grow as I progress through more advanced C++ topics including:
-- Loops and iterations
+- While and do-while loops
-- Functions and arrays
+- Functions and advanced array operations
 - Object-oriented programming
 - Data structures and algorithms
 - Advanced C++ features